The cause of cervical dystonia is usually unknown.

 Some physical techniques can sometimes temporarily relieve spasms.
 Physical therapy may help by improving flexibility.
 Therapists may also help people identify which movements worsen spasms and which ones relieve them.
 Biofeedback (using relaxation techniques to control unconscious body processes, such as heart rate and muscle tension) or massage may help some people.

 People may find certain tricks that may briefly relieve spasms.
 They include lightly touching the chin, cheek, upper face, or back of the head.
-These tricks are usually more effective if done on the same side as the spasm.
+These tricks are usually more effective if done on the side opposite the spasm.

 When an emotional problem contributes, treatment is best managed by a team of doctors, including a psychiatrist, a psychologist, and a neurologist.

-The role of surgery is controversial.
-Surgery involves cutting the nerves to the affected muscles, so that nerves can no longer stimulate the muscle to contract.
+The role of surgery involving areas outside the brain is controversial.
+For example, in one such procedure, the nerves to the affected muscles are cut.
+As a result, the nerves can no longer stimulate the muscle to contract.
+However, after this procedure, the muscles are permanently weakened or may be paralyzed.
 When the procedure is done by skilled surgeons, benefits outweigh potential complications.